rsmith-nl/gmsh-inp-filter/README.rst

 generation and meshing module has some limitations.
 For example, it cannot generate geometry with holes.

-Therefore I like to use gmsh_ to generate geometry and meshes, which I then export in CalculiX INP format.
+Therefore I sometimes like to use gmsh_ to generate geometry and meshes, which I then export in CalculiX INP format.
 In gmsh, I define physical groups for e.g. fixations, symmetry constraints and (distributed) loads.